 Implications from findings: Check out the list of teacher practices developed from this research.

-Partnering with middle and high schools from four districts, the research investigated at how to improve student agency and learning outcomes in math — particularly for students from traditionally marginalized groups.
-With an improvement science framework, the collaborative tested, refined, and spread “high-leverage” practices that reframed mathematical struggle as learning and engaged students in collaborative problem-solving.
+Partnering with middle and high schools from four districts, the research investigated how to improve student agency and learning outcomes in math — particularly for students from traditionally marginalized groups.
+With an improvement science framework, the collaborative tested, refined and spread “high-leverage” practices that reframed mathematical struggle as learning and engaged students in collaborative problem-solving.
 They also worked with students to discuss how they thought about math and made visible the diverse ways problems can be solved and the relationship to a growth mindset.
 (Find the report and change package here.)